awcodify/sysctl-theme/docs/components/navigation.md

 ---
 layout: docs
 title: Navigation Component
-description: Learn how to customize the navigation menus in Sysctl Theme
+description: Learn how to customize the navigation menus in Arsxy Theme
 permalink: /docs/components/navigation/
 ---

 # Navigation Component

-The Sysctl Theme includes a flexible navigation system that adapts to different screen sizes and provides a seamless user experience across your site.
+The Arsxy Theme includes a flexible navigation system that adapts to different screen sizes and provides a seamless user experience across your site.

 ## Main Navigation